kbairak/outbox/README.md

 Notification created for user 123, tracking IDs: ['uuid1', 'uuid3']
 ```

-If you want to include a UUID for the entrypoint as well, you have to wrap your initial emits (or the entire entrypoint) with `tracking()`:
+If you want to include a UUID for the entrypoint as well, you have to wrap your initial publish actions (or the entire entrypoint) with `tracking()`:

 ```python
 from outbox import tracking